 "There needs to be an improvement in terms of banker conduct," he added.
 "Some institutions have made real progress but it need to be industry wide."

 Carney said "banking needs to be treated more as a profession.
 We also need to improve infrastructure, both in how markets are organized and the codes of conduct behind markets."

 The Governor told the Northern Echo that interest rates rises would be "gradual" even though Britain's economy is growing faster than any of the world's developed nations.

 "We are one year into a recovery, but it is an uneven recovery," Carney said.
 "Our job is to help turn this into a strong, sustainable and balanced expansion.
 This is not about getting back to where we were in 2008, our aspirations are much higher."

 "The point is that if a recovery is just based in the South-East it is neither sustainable nor balanced.
 It has to include the North-East," the Governor told Northern Echo in an interview.

 "We are here to make policy for the UK as a whole," he said.

-Carney added that "there is still slack in the labour market, you can see that here and right across the country.
+Carney added that "there is still slack in the labor market, you can see that here and right across the country.
 We need to use up more of that slack before we raise rates."